 In this project, you will be an active member of the Santropol Roulant community for several days.
-During that time, you will meet and interview staff members and volunteers, participate in making and delivering the meals, and spend a day working on the Santropol Roulant farm, which is outside of the city.
+During that time, you will meet and interview staff members and volunteers and participate in making and delivering the meals.

 Religious Diversity in a Multi-Cultural City

 Montreal has a long history of immigration, and over the years, our city has become extremely diverse in ethnicities – French, English, Irish, Scottish, Italians, Greeks, Chinese, Vietnamese, Koreans, Arabs, Latin Americans, Russians, and the list goes on and on.

 The newcomers bring their religious beliefs with them.
 And when a community establishes itself here, it often builds a place of worship which doubles as a community centre.
 It is a place not only where religious rituals happen, but also where people can speak one's native language, and spend time with people from the same background – a place a little like home.